Comparison – SAP Fiori UI5 and Screen Personas : The Good, The Bad, and The Ugly

 - Numbers of scripts and flavors can get out of hand very quickly

-- Screen can look like Fiori screen but will not provide intuitive fluid UI functionality available for Fiori UI5
+- Screen can look like Fiori screen but will not provide intuitive fluid UI functionality available in Fiori UI5 screens

-Great for simple transactions and linear business process.
-Limited development efforts.
-Limited UX improvement gain.
+Great for simple transactions and linear business processes, limited development effort, limited UX improvement gain.

 3. Hybrid approach: